130oclock/digital_Library/README.md

 - Delete books
 - Select multiple books for deletion
 - Search books by title, author, genre...
+- Track number of pages read in each book

 ### TODO

-- Store the number of pages
 - Add a heat map for reading progress
 - Add more style
 - Add dark mode